c3lang/c3docs-old/docs/errorhandling.md

 }
 ```

-##### Catching errors
+##### Catching optionals

-Catching an error and returning will implicitly unwrap the checked variable.
+Catching an optional and returning will implicitly unwrap the checked variable.

 ```
 fn void findFileAndNoErr()